bcgov/GDX-Analytics/examples/vue_js_tracker/README.md

 This is an example Vue.js application to demonstrate how to install the the GDX_Analytics Snowplow Standalone Tracker vA2.10.2 in the Vue.js framework.

+## Features

+This app contains the Snowplow Tracker Standalone va2.10.2, which is installed in the header section of index.html.
+It also leverages the Vue Router Add-on by calling the Snowplow 'trackpageview' function, whenever the Vue Router changes the navigation.

 ## Project Status

 This project is currently under development and actively supported by the GDX Analytics Team.